Dialogue (Part 5): 1P POV

 – – – – – – – – – –

-* Omniscient Narration (another reminder).
+* Omniscient Narration (a reminder).
 Typically when writing in third-person, omniscient narration can provide a pansophic (all-knowing!) perspective that offers information to the reader unbeknownst to your characters.
 For instance, the following sentence is omniscient narration: Deep in a forgotten cave burrowed beneath Old Hickory Mountain, a storage chest had been buried centuries ago, hiding the bandit Juan LaFortuna’s missing treasure—an immense fortune that would prove fatal for most of those on Sal’s expedition.
 The author knows where the gold’s hidden and the fate of the expedition and so do the readers.
 But not the characters.

 ** The 3 Goals when writing dialogue.
 There exists another imperative (yet elusive) attribute necessary when writing great dialogue.
 But this essential tidbit is a bit more difficult to explain.
 For simplicity’s sake, I won’t delve any deeper until my next post.
 (See Dialogue Part 2.)